 SQL Prompt for VS Code

-SQL Prompt is a SQL Server IntelliSense extension for VS Code.
-It provides schema-aware table completion and automatically adds aliases, inspired by tools like Redgate SQL Prompt.
+SQL Prompt is a SQL Server IntelliSense and formatting extension for VS Code.
+It provides schema-aware table completion with automatic aliasing and a configurable SQL formatter driven by style files, inspired by tools like Redgate SQL Prompt.

 What this extension does